Last Updated on January 4, 2018

-I got the idea to write about makeshift grills from a recent episode.
+I got the idea to write about makeshift grills and grill combos from a recent episode.
 All cooking that happens in the Walking Dead is usually done over an open flame.
 If we have TEOTWAWKI we will all need to be more resourceful.
 Even if the whole world isn’t thrown for a SHTF loop, natural disasters like the 2011 Fukushima Tsunami victims pictured above demonstrate the need to improvise from time to time.
 Below are a series of photographs that I found illustrating several creative methods for cooking without the benefit of a stove top range or what we all might be faced with at some point and find ourselves cooking when the grid goes down.

 A lot of these images share common traits and those are a source of heat which is usually wood or charcoal, a fire containment device to hold the combustibles and a grilling surface.
 You can see the resourceful use of the shopping cart in this case.